mojomojo1/bootkon/docs/labs/2_data_ingestion.md

 Because the service account handles retrieving data from the data store, you only have to grant users access to the BigLake table.
 This lets you enforce fine-grained security at the table level, including row-level and column-level security.

-Note that this section could also be done in the Google Cloud Console (the GUI).
-However, in this lab, we will do it on the command line.

-First, we create the connection:
+First, we create the connectio resource in BigQuery:
 ```bash
 bq mk --connection --location=$REGION --project_id=$PROJECT_ID \
     --connection_type=CLOUD_RESOURCE fraud-transactions-conn